The La Jolla Lunch: My First Keeper Levy Experience

 Historically, California’s Rosenthal Fair Debt Collection Practices Act (RFDCPA) only applied to consumer debts—those incurred for personal, family, or household purposes.
 However, effective July 1, 2025, the RFDCPA will expand its protections to include certain types of small business debt under Senate Bill 1286.

-Importantly, this change only applies to debts that are originated, renewed, assigned, or sold on or after July 1, 2025.
+Importantly, the law only applies to debts that are originated, renewed, assigned, or sold on or after July 1, 2025.
 Businesses and lenders must begin reviewing their internal policies and collection procedures now to ensure compliance when the new rules take effect.

-At The Grundon Law Firm, we help our clients prepare for the Rosenthal expansion with updated collection strategies, and practical legal support tailored to the evolving regulatory landscape.
+At The Grundon Law Firm, we help our clients prepare for the Rosenthal expansion with updated collection strategies and practical legal support tailored to California’s evolving regulatory landscape.

 Common Sources of Commercial Debt